 Experts working together to give you the best

-With a combination of SAP Leonardo intelligent technologies, services, and industry expertise, you can optimise your processes and resources or ignite innovation in any facet of your business.
+With a combination of Intelligent Technologies from SAP, services, and industry expertise, you can optimise your processes and resources or ignite innovation in any facet of your business.

 As SAP experts we collaborate closely with several technology partners to combine the best in the market to cover hardware, software, SAP, connectivity and your network.
 T-Systems and SOA People are working together to offer services to support the complete spectrum of IoT business.
 T-Systems will support organisations with sensor selection and management, communication and networking aspects as well as end-to-end security.

 Finally, remember that not everything has to be re-invented; there are a lot of templates and out-of-box solutions that already exist and may be suitable as a starting point, for example track and trace.

 If you need help with IoT to rapidly address your business challenges and create new opportunities talk to SOA People.